georgevelasco/about_me/index.md

 # Jorge Velasco
 [/in/georgevelasco](https://www.linkedin.com/in/georgevelasco/)

-Cambridge MBA with 7 years of experience in Product Management, ranging from tech start-ups in London to multi-national enterprises in Mexico.
+Product Manager with 7 years of experience ranging from early stage start-ups in London to multi-national corporates in Mexico City.
+Cambridge MBA graduate and Industrial and Systems Engineer.

-### I enjoy breaking down problems into smaller parts
+### I enjoy at breaking down problems into smaller parts
 Once I can draw it in a napkin and explain it, I know I have figured it out.

-### I enjoy the mental tussle of co-creation
+### I treasure the mental tussle of co-creation
 Understanding the different perspectives to a situation, and explaining my own in other terms.

-### I am learning to give concise, actionable feedback
+### I excel at written communication but are a visual learner
-I proofread graduate school applications and mentor up-and-coming product managers.
+I mentor up-and-coming product managers and proofread graduate school applications.